Skip to main content

 • the importance of forward planning

-• how to scan ahead to anticipate hazards that could be just out of sight
+• how to scan ahead to anticipate hazards that may be just out of sight

 • how to use passing places